treepie/capper/README.rst

 base
 ----

-The base recipe is automatically loaded and provides the basic opinions capper has about deployment:
+The base is an enhanced version of capistranos default deploy recipe.
+It is loaded automatically and provides the basic opinions capper has about
+deployment:

 - The application is deployed to a dedicated user account with the same name as the application.